miketanderson/snorby/README.md

 You can open the rails console at anytime and interact with the Snorby environment.
 Below are a few helpful commands that may be useful:

- * Open the rails console by typing `rails c` in the Snorby root directory
+ * Open the rails console by typing `bundle exec rails console production` in the Snorby root directory
  * You should never really need to run the below commands.
 They are all available within the Snorby interface but documented here just in case.